triaji-dev/triaji-dev/README.md

 ### About Me

 <p align="left">
 I'm an <strong>Architect</strong> and also a <strong>Front-end Web Developer</strong> based in south of Jakarta with a passion for building beautiful and functional web applications.
-With over 2 years of experience after I switched career into the tech industry, I specialize in JavaScript frameworks like React, Next.js, and Node.js.
+After over 14 years of experience in Architecture I switched career into the tech industry, I specialize in JavaScript frameworks like React, Next.js, and Node.js.
 <br><br>
 - 🔭 I'm currently working on <strong>various web development and open-source projects</strong>.
 <br>